 For power reactors in a SAFSTOR condition, it is not expected that the licensee will undertake activities that have the potential to significantly impact public health and safety, security, or the environment.
 Therefore, the direct inspection effort for units in SAFSTOR is likely to be at the lower end of the range for decommissioning inspections, while still maintaining an acceptable periodic NRC presence at the site.
-Based on the NRC staff’s assessment of licensee performance and the conduct of facility activities, appropriate changes to the inspection plan, periodicity, or level of inspection effort could be implemented.
+Based on the NRC staff’s assessment of licensee performance and the conduct of facility activities, appropriate changes to the inspection plan, IP periodicity, or level of inspection effort could be implemented.
 Similarly, although a power reactor unit may be in SAFSTOR, the licensee may elect to incrementally dismantle certain SSCs over the course of years using the 10 CFR 50.59 process.
 To account for the incremental dismantlement of a facility while in SAFSTOR, the decommissioning inspection program conservatively assumes that licensee procedures, controls, staff knowledge and cognizance of the 10 CFR Part 50 requirements could diminish over time, and anticipates that the direct inspection effort for sites in SAFSTOR would increase toward the upper end of the range for decommissioning inspections.
+Inspectors shall conduct a walkdown of the accessible facilities annually.

 For a licensee planning or preparing to actively dismantle, decontaminate, or decommission its facility after a long period of relative inactivity, the NRC staff expects that the inspection effort will also increase commensurate with the planned licensee activities, and may approach the same level of effort as at actively decommissioning facilities.
 If, as a part of overall facility decommissioning, the operating license is transferred to another entity, or a general decommissioning contractor is used to perform reactor decommissioning or maintain the unit in SAFSTOR, attention should be given to ensure the safety culture of the new management is appropriate and consistent with license requirements and expectations.

-For a licensee planning or conducting activities, direct inspection efforts should be accomplished in accordance with IMC 2690.
+For a licensee planning or conducting ISFSI activities, direct inspection efforts should be accomplished in accordance with IMC 2690.
 IMC 2690 inspection requirements should complement the inspection effort required by this manual chapter.

+Depending on a number of factors, there will be changes to site programs based on the results of licensee-performed heat up analysis that calculates the time to a zirconium cladding fire (zirconium fire window) following a postulated complete and instantaneous loss of cooling to spent fuel.
+These include significant changes to emergency preparedness and fire protection programs.
+The appropriate discretionary IPs should be performed to review these, and subsequent major changes.
+For these inspections, the use of regional or other NRC subject matter experts should be considered.

-06. Periodic Management Review
+06.06 Periodic Management Review

-The regional staff should periodically review and adjust the planned inspection efforts to reflect any identified inspection issues or changes in plant status and decommissioning activities reviews, regional management should assess licensee performance and use these insights as one of the many possible justifications to change the site-specific master inspection plan (i.e., increased or decreased inspection effort, schedule changes, or deletions).
-This review of licensee performance should focus on the assessments of the decommissioning power reactor inspection program: plant status; modifications, maintenance, and surveillance; problem identification and resolution; and radiation protection.
+The regional staff should periodically review and adjust the planned inspection efforts to reflect any identified inspection issues or changes in plant status and decommissioning activities, including any described in any site-specific inspection plans.
+During periodic inspection reviews, regional management should assess licensee performance and use these insights as one of the many possible justifications to change the site-specific master inspection plan (i.e., increased or decreased inspection effort, schedule changes, or IP deletions).
+This review of licensee performance should focus on the following assessments of the decommissioning power reactor inspection program: plant status; modifications, maintenance, and surveillance; problem identification and resolution; fire protection; and radiation protection.